-The non-vacant sites along 18th Street are occupied by single-family residences and a parking lot.
-The sites range in size from 0.3 acres to 4.4 acres.
+The non-vacant sites Housing Sites along 18th Street are occupied by single-family residences and a parking lot.
+The Housing Ssites range in size from 0.3 acres to 4.4 acres.

-Site 106, 1841 Holub Ln, was included in the previous housing element.
+Site 106, 1841 Holub Ln, was included in the previous housing Housing elementElement.
 It is currently zoned R-35 and will keep that zoning designation.
 Its improvement ratio is 0.67.
 Projects with 20 percent of units designated as below-market-rate would therefore be allowed by-right.
-The site is 4.4 acres and currently developed with a single-family residence, giving it a high degree of underutilization (a minimum of 132 units would apply should the site redevelop).
+The site Housing Site is 4.4 acres and currently developed with a single-family residence, giving it a high degree of underutilization (a minimum of 132 units would apply should the site redevelop).

 Site 125 is currently developed with a surface parking lot.
-This is a smaller 0.31-acre site surrounded by a mix of single-family residential and commercial uses and its improvement ratio is 0.56.
-Given its size and location, a density of 12 du/ac was used to conservatively calculate up to 2 units on the site.
+This is a smaller 0.31-acre site-Housing Site surrounded by a mix of single-family residential and commercial uses. and ilts improvement ratio is 0.56.
+Given its size and location, a density of 12 du/ac was used to conservatively calculate up to 2 units on the Housing Ssite.